fabricio-sousa/mystic-bot/README.md

 - Note: demo market prices/liquidity aren't representative of production — demo proves the order request/response works, not real fill behavior

+### "'Fill' object has no attribute 'count'" / "'MarketPosition' object has no attribute 'position'"
+- V1→V2 field-name mismatch in the fill/position read-back (fixed in v6.0.0)
+- V2 uses `count_fp` + `yes_price_dollars`/`no_price_dollars` on `Fill`, and
+  `position_fp` on `MarketPosition`
+- These errors are dangerous, not cosmetic: they blind the bot to its own position and can cause repeated re-entry / over-buying.
+If you see them, you're on old code — update `bot.py`
+- Protection: the per-market cap now uses a fail-safe position read (skips entry if position can't be confirmed), and the drawdown breaker backstops the rest

+### Bot bought far more than expected / stacked a large position
+- Root cause was the parsing bug above (bot couldn't see its own position, re-entered)
+- Fixed, plus `MAX_CONTRACTS_PER_MARKET` now hard-caps combined size per market
+- If it still happens: check `MAX_CONTRACTS_PER_MARKET` isn't 0 (disabled), and confirm `get_positions` is returning readable data (the cap skips entries when it can't)

 ---

 ## Development & Contributing